benediktewallace/PSCA/README.md

 # PSCA
-This repository contains scripts to run the PSCA system
+This repository contains scripts used to run the PSCA system.